-- 1. Exceptions for Counties States are not authorized to alter their limits throughout the year without prior approval from the Deputy Administrator, Single Family Housing.
-State Directors who have counties they believe merit loan limits exceeding the standard, may submit a request to the National Office by completing Form RD 2006-3, "Instruction and Form Justification."
-The request should be accompanied by a narrative and supporting data.
-The analysis should include local values for both existing homes in program-acceptable condition and the total costs to acquire or construct new dwellings. - 2.
-Exceptions for Individuals An exception to an established area loan limit may be granted to accommodate the specific needs of an applicant, for example, to serve an exceptionally large household or to provide reasonable accommodation for a household member with a disability.
+States are not authorized to alter their limits throughout the year; however, the National Office may allow for an interim review/update period if widespread extraordinary market conditions occur after the annual review/update.

+- 1. Exceptions for Individuals An exception to an established area loan limit may be granted to accommodate the specific needs of an applicant, for example, to serve an exceptionally large household or to provide reasonable accommodation for a household member with a disability.
 Requests for exceptions may be approved by the State Director if the cost of the property will exceed the limit by \$5,000 or less.
 To request an exception, the Loan Originator must fully document the need for the exception. - For accommodations for household members with disabilities, the Loan Originator must provide the cost of accommodations that demonstrates that these costs cannot be accommodated within the area's modest housing limit; and - If exceptions are granted, the Loan Originator will follow UniFi procedures for overriding the maximum loan limits.